Michael Avenatti arrested for trying to extort Nike for up to $25M, SDNY says

 Michael Avenatti accused of trying to extort Nike for up to $25M, feds say

-Federal prosecutors in New York Monday accused Michael Avenatti, the former attorney for porn star Stormy Daniels, of operating "an old-fashioned shakedown" by trying to extort between $15 and $25 million from sports apparel giant Nike.
+Michael Avenatti, the former attorney for adult-film star Stormy Daniels, was accused Monday by federal prosecutors in New York of operating "an old-fashioned shakedown" by trying to extort between $15 and $25 million from sports apparel giant Nike, part of a string of bombshell claims against the celebrity lawyer.

-Avenatti, who briefly considered a bid for the 2020 Democratic presidential nomination, was also charged with wire fraud and bank fraud in a separate case out of California.
-He was taken into custody and expected to appear in court later Monday in Los Angeles.
+Avenatti, who briefly considered a bid for the 2020 Democratic presidential nomination, also was charged with wire fraud and bank fraud in a separate case out of California.
+He was taken into custody and expected to appear in court later Monday in New York City.

-Prosecutors say Avenatti tried to extort Nike "by threatening to use his ability to garner publicity to inflict substantial financial and reputational harm on the company if his demands were not met."
+Prosecutors said Avenatti tried to extort Nike "by threatening to use his ability to garner publicity to inflict substantial financial and reputational harm on the company if his demands were not met."

+"As alleged, Michael Avenatti approached Nike last week with a list of financial demands in exchange for covering up allegations of misconduct on behalf of the company," FBI Assistant Director in Charge William Sweeney Jr. said in a statement.
+"The lofty price tag included a $1.5 million payoff for Avenatti’s client and upwards of tens of millions of dollars for the legal services of his firm – services Nike never requested.
+This is nothing more than a straightforward case of extortion"

-The counts against him include conspiracy to transmit interstate communications with intent to extort, conspiracy to commit extortion and more.
-Avenatti is expected to answer to the charges later Monday.
+The counts against Avenatti in the New York case are extortion, transmission of interstate communications with intent to extort, conspiracy to transmit interstate communications with intent to extort, and conspiracy to commit extortion.
+He faces up to 47 years in prison if convicted on all charges.

 MICHAEL AVENATTI CUTS TIES WITH STORMY DANIELS

+“Our system of justice requires and relies on attorneys, members of the bar, to not simply follow the law, but uphold its finest principles and ideals," Berman told reporters.
+"But when lawyers use their law licenses as weapons, as a guise to extort payments for themselves, they are no longer acting as attorneys.
+They are acting as criminals, and they will be held responsible for their conduct."

-According to the New York complaint against him, Avenatti and an unidentified co-conspirator met with attorneys for Nike on March 19 and "threatened to release damaging information" if the company did not agree to make multi-million dollar payments to them, as well as an additional $1.5 million payment to a client Avenatti claimed to represent.
+According to the New York complaint against him, Avenatti and an unidentified co-conspirator met with attorneys for Nike on March 19 and "threatened to release damaging information" if the company did not agree to make multi-million dollar payments to them, as well as an additional $1.5-million payment to a client Avenatti claimed to represent.

 He allegedly told the attorneys that if his demands were not met, he would "go take ten billion dollars off your client's market cap ...
-I'm not f***ing around."
+I'm not f---ing around."

 The complaint said Avenatti threatened to hold a news conference on the eve of Nike's quarterly earnings call and the start of the NCAA tournament to announce allegations of misconduct by Nike employees.

+"Nike will not be extorted or hide information that is relevant to a government investigation," the company said in a statement obtained by Fox News.
+"Nike has been cooperating with the government’s investigation into NCAA basketball for over a year.
+When Nike became aware of this matter, Nike immediately reported it to federal prosecutors.
+When Mr. Avenatti attempted to extort Nike over this matter, Nike with the assistance of outside counsel at Boies Schiller Flexner, aided the investigation.

+"Nike firmly believes in ethical and fair play, both in business and sports, and will continue to assist the prosecutors.”

-The co-conspirator was identified as an attorney licensed to practice in the state of California, and is "similarly known for representation of celebrity and public figure clients."
+The co-conspirator was identified as an attorney licensed to practice in the state of California, and was "similarly known for representation of celebrity and public figure clients."
 Meanwhile, the alleged client was identified as a coach for an amateur athletic union men's basketball program based in California.

-Earlier Monday, Avenatti tweeted he would be holding a press conference Tuesday to "disclose a major high school/college basketball scandal perpetrated by @Nike that we have uncovered.
+Earlier Monday, Avenatti tweeted he would be holding a news conference Tuesday to "disclose a major high school/college basketball scandal perpetrated by @Nike that we have uncovered.
 This criminal conduct reaches the highest levels of Nike and involves some of the biggest names in college basketball."

-Meanwhile, at a second press conference in California, federal authorities announced additional criminal charges against the lawyer for a separate matter.
-In that case, Avenatti was accused of embezzling a client's money to pay his own expenses and debts — as well as those of his coffee business and law firm.
+Meanwhile, at a separate news conference in California, federal investigators announced additional criminal charges against the lawyer for a separate matter.
+In that case, Avenatti was accused of embezzling a client's settlement money to pay his own expenses and debts — as well as those of his coffee business and law firm.

-United States Attorney Nick Hanna said Avenatti was charged with wire fraud and tax fraud stemming from a two-year IRS tax investigation after he allegedly obtained bank loans on false terms by using phony tax returns to obtain millions of dollars in loans.
+U.S. Attorney Nick Hanna said Avenatti was charged with wire fraud and tax fraud stemming from a two-year IRS tax investigation after he allegedly obtained $4.1 million in loans for his law firm and coffee business from a Mississippi bank by using phony tax returns stating that he had made $4,562,881 in 2011, $5,423,099 in 2012, and $4,082,803 in 2013.
+Avenatti also stated that he had paid more than $1 million in estimated taxes to the IRS in 2012 and 2013 when, according to prosecutors, he actually owed the IRS $850,438 plus interest and penalties for the years 2009 and 2010.
+In addition, authorities say, Avenatti paid no personal income taxes for 2011, 2012 and 2013 and paid no estimated taxes in 2012 and 2013.

 "[Avenatti] is a corrupt lawyer who instead fights for his own selfish interest," Hanna said, adding that the allegations against the attorney "paint an ugly picture of lawlessness and greed."

-Avenatti became famous as the lawyer for Daniels, the porn actress who alleged she had an affair with President Trump.
-In the last year, the duo became household names in their fight against Trump, dominating cable news shows for months and taunting the president in interviews.
+Avenatti became famous as the lawyer for Daniels, the adult-film actress who alleged she had an affair with President Trump in 2006 while his wife Melania was pregnant with the couple's son, Barron.
+In the last year, Daniels and Avenatti became household names in their fight against Trump, dominating cable news shows for months and taunting the president in interviews.

 Daniels released a statement Monday saying she was not "shocked" by the charges against Avenatti.